 Tip #10: Koral

 Koral is the first aquarium restaurant in Bali.
-Award-winning chef Andrea Astone is the mastermind in the kitchen of Koral and provides modern Asian-European dishes with a twist.
+Award-winning chef Andrea Astone is the mastermind in the kitchen, providing modern Asian-European dishes with a twist.

-Locally sourced, finest ingredients, in an underwater world at The Apurva Kempinski Bali, served on elegant dishes, with hypnotic soundtrack, providing an overall mystic experience.
+Locally sourced, fine ingredients are served in an underwater world at The Apurva Kempinski Bali.
+Elegant dishes and a hypnotic soundtrack provide an overall mystic experience.

-10 meters below sea level surrounded by impressive underwater life, guests can also witness divers swimming with the sea life, whilst enjoying dinner.
-Teak Wood ceilings and walls made of red clay bricks, huge windows and a glass-roofed tunnel, giving the guests the chance to watch tropical fish.
+Ten meters below sea level, surrounded by impressive underwater life, guests can also witness divers swimming with the sea life while enjoying dinner.
+Teak wood ceilings and walls made of red clay bricks, huge windows, and a glass-roofed tunnel give guests the chance to watch tropical fish.

-In the meantime on the plate, the ‘Koral Degustation’, a seven-course meal, with lobster, chicken, seabass and more.
+In the meantime, on the plate, the ‘Koral Degustation’ offers a seven-course meal with lobster, chicken, seabass, and more.

 - Daily: 12 pm – 3 pm & 5:30 – 10:30 pm